The Center for Life Beyond Reed

 • Requirements of the program in individual countries.
 In some countries, advanced-degree candidates are preferred, and in some countries, certain fields of study are not recommended.

-• Refer to the award description before beginning an application to understand the requirements of your chosen award, and confirm with IIE if you do not meet country specifications.
+• Refer to the award description before beginning an application to understand the requirements of your chosen award and confirm with IIE if you do not meet country specifications.

 Application Procedure

 Graduating Reed seniors and recent alumni who are not enrolled at another institution are eligible to apply through Reed and participate in our internal process.
 This includes a feedback session for each applicant conducted by the Reed Fulbright Campus Committee (composed of faculty and staff) on campus or virtually.
-You are strongly encouraged to apply through your current institution, if it is not Reed.
+You are encouraged to apply through your current institution, if it is not Reed.
 If you have a question about your eligibility to apply through Reed, please email clbrfellowships@reed.edu.

-Study the Fulbright website for the U.S. Student Program, which provides detailed instructions on how to complete each part of the application, from selecting the country to acquiring an affiliation (for a study/research Fulbright) to writing a proposal and getting a foreign language evaluation.
-Once the online application opens in May, register and begin the process.
+Study the Fulbright website for the U.S. Student Program, which provides detailed instructions on how to complete each part of the application, from selecting the country to acquiring an affiliation (for a study/research Fulbright) to writing a proposal and getting a foreign language evaluation (if needed).
+Once the online application opens in April, register and begin the process.
 Review Reed's internal application instructions for more information, and make certain to carefully read the the country pages of the awards you're considering, as each award will have its own additional rules and, sometimes, may have deadlines as early as August for affiliation letters, when required.

 Hear from Reedie Awardees